 Consider a world in which individuals want to make a purchase such as a house or other consumer good but lack sufficient funds to do so.
 As a result, they must obtain loans from a financial institution, which we will call a "bank."
-Each individual in the population is assumed to have a true creditworthiness represented by $\theta \in [0,1]$.
-We interpret θ as an individual's likelihood of repaying his loan (although this interpretation is not required for our analysis), and we assume that it captures all of the factors that might cause him to default, including disruptions to his income, changes in the value of the asset financed, and his personal compunction about defaulting on an obligation.
+Each individual in the population is assumed to have a true creditworthiness represented by $\mathbf{q} \in [0,1]$.
+We interpret \mathbf{q} as an individual's likelihood of repaying his loan (although this interpretation is not required for our analysis), and we assume that it captures all of the factors that might cause him to default, including disruptions to his income, changes in the value of the asset financed, and his personal compunction about defaulting on an obligation.

-Creditworthiness is assumed to be distributed throughout the population according to the probability density function $f(\theta)$, with cumulative distribution function $F(\theta) = \int_0^{\theta} f(t)dt$; all banks and individuals share these prior beliefs about the distribution of true creditworthiness in the population.
+Creditworthiness is assumed to be distributed throughout the population according to the probability density function f(q), with cumulative distribution function $F(q) = \int_0^q f(t)dt$; all banks and individuals share these prior beliefs about the distribution of true creditworthiness in the population.

-Although each individual's creditworthiness, θ , is given exogenously, an individual's application decision is endogenous.7 Therefore, we must distinguish between the distribution of creditworthiness in the population, $F(\theta)$, and the distribution of creditworthiness in the applicant pool.
-We will denote this latter distribution by $G(\theta)$ with corresponding density $g(\theta)$.
+Although each individual's creditworthiness, q, is given exogenously, an individual's application decision is endogenous.7 Therefore, we must distinguish between the distribution of creditworthiness in the population, F(q), and the distribution of creditworthiness in the applicant pool.
+We will denote this latter distribution by G(q) with corresponding density g(q).

-7 Our model allows individuals to choose whether to apply for a loan given their creditworthiness, but it does not allow them to enhance or alter their true underlying θ , in contrast to Yezer et al. (1994).
-Such an extension to our model would be feasible, in principle.
+7 Our model allows individuals to choose whether to apply for a loan given their creditworthiness, but it does not

 The mortgage market, like many other consumer loan markets, is a "posted-price" market.
 Lenders set a loan price ex ante, taking into account their cost of funds, the loan terms, market conditions (including their expectations of the applicant pool, and competition from other lenders), and then approve all applicants that are profitable at the posted price.
 Let r^ denote the competitive market interest rate and r_c the bank's cost of funds.
-For an applicant of type θ , the bank's expected profit is $\theta r^ - r_c$, implying that the bank would like to offer loans to all applicants for whom $\theta \ge \theta^ \equiv r_c/r^$.8
+For an applicant of type q, the bank's expected profit is $q r^ - r_c$, implying that the bank would like to offer loans to all applicants for whom $q \ge q^ \equiv r_c/r^$.

-Unfortunately, banks cannot perfectly observe θ .
-Instead, they observe a signal, $s = \theta + \varepsilon$, where ε represents the bank's errors in assessing credit risk.
+Unfortunately, banks cannot perfectly observe \mathbf{q} .
+Instead, they observe a signal, $s = \mathbf{q} + \mathbf{e}$, where \mathbf{e} represents the bank's errors in assessing credit risk.
 We assume that this signal aggregates all the information banks collect about an applicant's creditworthiness (i.e., liquid assets, credit history, collateral characteristics, debt ratios, and any other information that banks collect in the application process).

-Let $p(s | \theta)$ be the likelihood that a bank observes signal s from an applicant of type θ .
-The usefulness of the signal will depend on the characteristics of this signal generation process.
-For our analysis, we assume that p is characterized as follows:
+Let $p(s | \mathbf{q})$ be the likelihood that a bank observes signal s from an applicant of type \mathbf{q} .